groundhoggwp/groundhogg/README.txt

 Well, that's up to you!
 We'll never say Groundhogg is better than anyone, but it is **different.** And sometimes different is better than better.

 == Changelog ==

+= 2.0.10 (2019-09-14) =
+* ADDED Option to disable behaviour of the logged in user taking precedence over tracking link information.
+* ADDED Compatibility to extend the preferences center.
+* TWEAKED Failed event notifications will send a max of 1 per minute.
+* TWEAKED Updates amd Install tools tab shows display names instead of identifiers.
+* FIXED Typo in 'cancelled' status.
+* FIXED CSS issue in "Add Step" modal in the V2 editor.

 = 2.0.9.16 (2019-09-13) =
 * ADDED German translation.
 Shout out to Josef Weindler for making that possible.